 In a large, heavy pot.
 Mix together the honey, sugar, milk, butter and baking soda over medium heat.
 Bring the mixture to a boil, while stirring occasionally.

 Keep the syrup boiling over medium heat, stirring often to keep it from scorching on the bottom of the pan.
 Be patient; turning up the heat may cause it to burn.
-Continue to let the mixture boil until the temperature reaches soft ball stage (about 240 at sea level, or about 232 degrees at Utah’s altitude.)
-Or when a few drops of the candy syrup, dropped in a cup of cold water, becomes a soft ball.
-(You can also drop a few drops on a small chilled plate to see if it becomes a soft ball.)
+Continue to let the mixture boil until the temperature reaches soft ball stage (about 240 at sea level, or about 232 degrees at Utah’s altitude).
+Or use the cold water test: when a few drops of the candy syrup, dropped in a cup of cold water, becomes a soft ball.
+You can also drop a few drops on a small chilled plate to see if it becomes a soft ball.

 Pour the caramel into the prepared baking dish.